VDA5050/VDA5050/VDA5050_EN_V1.md

 - <u>Drive to the decision point "Base":</u> The "base" is the defined route that the AGV travels.
 All nodes and edges of the "Base" route have already been approved by the control panel for the vehicle.
 - <u>Estimated journey from the decision point "Horizon":</u> The "Horizon" is the route that the AGV is likely to drive if there is no traffic jam.
 The "Horizon" route has not yet been approved by the control panel.
 However, the AGV will initially only travel to the last junction of the "Base" route.

-However, the AGV will initially only travel to the last junction of the "Base" route.

 Since MQTT is an asynchronous protocol and transmission via WLAN is not reliable, it is important to note that the "base" cannot be changed.
 The master control can therefore assume that the "base" is executed by the AGV.